-Cass Information Systems, Inc.'s (NASDAQ:CASS) dividend will be increasing from last year's payment of the same period to $0.29 on 15th of December.
+Cass Information Systems, Inc.'s (NASDAQ:CASS) periodic dividend will be increasing on the 15th of December to $0.29, with investors receiving 3.6% more than last year's $0.28.
 This will take the dividend yield to an attractive 2.7%, providing a nice boost to shareholder returns.

 Cass Information Systems' Earnings Easily Cover The Distributions

 Impressive dividend yields are good, but this doesn't matter much if the payments can't be sustained.
 Before making this announcement, Cass Information Systems was easily earning enough to cover the dividend.
 This means that most of what the business earns is being used to help it grow.

 If the trend of the last few years continues, EPS will grow by 6.6% over the next 12 months.
 Assuming the dividend continues along recent trends, we think the payout ratio could be 47% by next year, which is in a pretty sustainable range.

 Cass Information Systems Has A Solid Track Record